deeperlearner/pytorch-template/README.md

 Multiple losses, optimizers, lr_schedulers can be found in many ML papers.

 ### train/valid/test
-If the path of train/valid/test is already given, then the content can directly put in the section in datasets, data_loaders.
+If the paths of train/valid/test are already given, they can be directly put in the section in datasets, data_loaders.

 ### module/type
 When there are more than one module, for example,
-- `data_loader/first_loader.py` and `data_loader/second_loader.py`.
+- `data_loader/first_loader.py` and `data_loader/second_loader.py`
 - `trainer/first_trainer.py` and `trainer/second_trainer.py`
-- `model/model1.py` and `model/model2.py`
+- `model/model1.py` and `model/model2.py` \\
-Each of them has some class.
+Each of them has some classes.
 In `parse_config.py`, ConfigParser.init_obj() can automatically import the specified class by using importlib.

 ### AUROC/AUPRC
-In metric part, I add two commonly used metric AUROC/AUPRC.
-These two metric need to compute on whole epoch, so the compute method is different from accuracy
+In metric part, I add two commonly used metrics AUROC/AUPRC.
+These two metrics need to be computed on whole epoch, so the compute method is different from accuracy.

 ### MetricTracker
 Continue from AUROC/AUPRC, I revise the MetricTracker, which is moved to `model/metric.py`.
-The MetricTracker can record both accuracy-like metric (metirc_iter) and AUROC-like (metric_epoch) metric.
+The MetricTracker can record both accuracy-like metric (metrics_iter) and AUROC-like (metrics_epoch) metric.

 ### Cross validation
 Cross validation are supported.
-Class `Cross_Valid` in `base/base_dataloader.py` record the index of cross validation.
+Class `Cross_Valid` in `base/base_dataloader.py` records the index of cross validation.
 The models and metric results of each fold are saved.
 `ensemble.py` can ensemble k-fold validation results.
-Also, multi-process cross validation is supported, which allow you to run many folds simultaneously in the background.
+Also, multi-process cross validation is supported, which allows you to run many folds simultaneously in the background.

 ### Examples
 I add some example codes to use the above features.
 - MNIST dataset
-- ImageNet dataset
+- ImageNet dataset (The data need to be downloaded by yourself)
 - Adult dataset

 ## Folder Structure